 Salivary glands.
 Swelling under the chin or around the jawbone, numbness or paralysis of the muscles in the face, or pain in the face, the chin, or the neck that does not go away.

 How can I reduce my risk of developing head and neck cancers?

-Avoid alcohol, tobacco and risky exposures.
-This includes avoiding HPV risky sexual exposures, and may include vaccines such as the Gardasil or Cervarix shot.
+Avoid alcohol, tobacco, and risky exposures.
+This includes avoiding HPV sexual exposures and may include vaccines such as the Gardasil or Cervarix shot.

 How are head and neck cancers diagnosed?

-For example and lump in the posterior triangle of the neck can be present in lymphoma, thyroid cancer, nasopharyngeal cancer, lipoma, cysts, lymphadenopathy from infection and melanoma.
+For example, a lump in the posterior triangle of the neck can be present in lymphoma, thyroid cancer, nasopharyngeal cancer, lipoma, cysts, lymphadenopathy from infection and melanoma.
 Therefore, location can aid the evaluation and diagnosis of these abnormalities.
-After a thorough examination a biopsy may be required for further evaluation.
+After a thorough examination, a biopsy may be required for further evaluation.
 This often comes in the form of a fine needle aspiration biopsy (FNAB).
-These biopsies are performed in the office or with ultrasound guidance and can give typically 4 answers including: cancer, not cancer, atypical or insufficient.
+These biopsies are performed in the office or with ultrasound guidance and can give typically 4 answers including cancer, not cancer, atypical or insufficient.
 Next, imaging and laboratory studies may be required do determine the extent and spread of the lesion.
-Your physician will guide your through these examinations.
+Your physician will guide you through these examinations.

 How are head and neck cancers treated?

 The treatment plan for an individual patient depends on several factors, including the exact location of the tumor, the cancer’s stage, and the person’s age and general health.
 Treatment for head and neck cancer can include surgery, radiation therapy, chemotherapy, targeted therapy, or a combination of treatments.